 Focusing on Duties instead of Achievements

 This mistake is so common among applicants.
 A hiring manager wants to know who you are and what you can offer the company.
-They are interested in knowing what you were able to bring to your previous place of employment.
+They are interested in knowing what you could bring to your previous place of employment.
 The right thing would be to present what you have done so far in your career and the Successes you attained.

 Poor or Complicated Format -CV Common mistakes

-In trying to make yourself look preferable and fanciful, so many Persons make the mistake of using complicated formats to write their CVs.
-They try to make it look Classy in order to attract the employer and gain some form of credibility but then fall short of requirements because though it might look beautiful, it is complicated and not easy to understand.
+In trying to make themselves look preferable and fanciful, many Persons make the mistake of using complicated formats to write their CVs.
+They try to make it look Classy to attract the employer and gain some form of credibility but then fall short of requirements because though it might look beautiful, it is complicated and not easy to understand.